Meet MCA’s fearless (volunteer) leadership.

 Nancy Hartmann (Member at Large, Membership Chair, Past President) is the Director of Auxiliary Programs at Glen Urquhart School.
 In addition to her leadership at Glen Urquhart, Nancy is an ACA volunteer, having served on the National Board Development Committee, ACA New England Board and is currently a Standards Instructor Trainer and Visitor.
 Nancy has 30 years experience working with agency and private not for profit youth camps.
 Teaching swimming at Latitudes Sports Club, coaching for the GATORS Volleyball Club, Pingree High School volleyball and being a youth group leader for her church, extends her commitment to youth.

-Ellen Felcher (Member at Large, Business Member Chair) is the Director of Resident Camp Pembroke, celebrating 80 years of serving over 400 young Jewish girls each season.
-Ellen has been a member of the Pembroke Camp Community for sixteen years, directing for the past eleven.
+Ellen Felcher (Member at Large, Business Member Co-Chair) is a retired former Director of Resident Camp Pembroke, celebrating 80 years of serving over 400 young Jewish girls each season.
+Ellen has been a member of the Pembroke Camp Community for many years.
 She is active in ACA and Jewish Camp Director Roundtables.
 Before her commitment to direct Camp Pembroke she taught Pre – K through – 1st grade for 25 years.